Salvias: The Heart of the Low Maintenance Garden

 mexican bush sage salvia in a garden

-Plant them alongside golden marigolds for a striking contrast, or let them stand solo for a statement piece in autumn beds.
+Plant them alongside golden marigolds or coreopsis for a striking contrast, or let them stand solo for a statement piece in autumn beds. (these have not been perennial in my garden though I do love them I don’t grow them anymore)

 Then there’s the Hot Lips Salvia (Salvia microphylla ‘Hot Lips’), a playful variety that flaunts red and white bicolored flowers.